This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Everyone needs good nutrition, but for children with cerebral palsy, dietary needs are often not met due to associated conditions of the disorder.

 A nutrition therapist or counselor also provides education and awareness to parents and caregivers, which helps them implement the child’s nutritional needs at home and school.
-Monitoring, evaluations, and assessments are important parts of ensuring each child is successful with their nutritional goals.
+Monitoring, evaluations, and assessments are important to ensure each child successfully achieves their nutritional goals.

 Nutrition counselors and dietary therapists can be found in various professional settings.
 If you need assistance for your child, consider inquiring at: